cosmic-lang/cosmic/README.md

   Err(string)
 }

-# The receiver follows the method identifier, and is a name and type surrounded by parenthesis
+# The receiver follows the method identifier,
+# and is specified as a name and type surrounded by parenthesis
 const unwrap(self: &Result) = (): int {
   return match self {
   | .Ok(value) do: value,